firewraith2/wanimation-test/docs/README.md

 ## Export Format

-Once you’ve created your sprite, you’ll need to export your cel images from **Aseprite** or any other image editing tool.
+Once you’ve created your frame images, you’ll need to export your cel images from **Aseprite** or any other image editing tool.

 These cel images must be formatted correctly — the tool is strict about this, but once you understand the requirements, it’s straightforward.

 ### Filename Requirements

-Each cel image must follow this exact naming format so the **Object Generator** can correctly identify frame and layer order during processing.
+Each cel image must follow this exact naming format so the **Sprite Generator** can correctly identify frame and layer order during processing.

 ```
 Frame-[number]-Layer-[number].png